chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/getting-started.md

 {% /TabbedCodeBlock %}

 ## Next steps

+In this guide we used Chroma's [ephemeral client](../run-chroma/ephemeral-client) for simplicity.
+It starts a Chroma server in-memory, so any data you ingest will be lost when your program terminates.
+You can use the [persistent client](../run-chroma/persistent-client) or run Chroma in [client-server mode](../run-chroma/client-server) if you need data persistence.

 - Learn how to [Deploy Chroma](../../production/deployment) to a server
 - Join Chroma's [Discord Community](https://discord.com/invite/MMeYNTmh3x) to ask questions and get help